johnbiundo/dev.to-articles/blog-posts/micro-nats-3/micro-nats-part3.md

 }
 ```

 We'll now implement an **identity serializer** for our Nest responder as an exercise.
 An identity serializer simply returns the same message it receives.
-In addition to exercising the interface, we can use it to "spy on"" the otherwise silent serialization function that Nest always performs on our behalf.
+In addition to exercising the interface, we can use it to "spy on" the otherwise silent serialization function that Nest always performs on our behalf.

 ##### Responder Identity Serializer Implementation